 The importance of live streaming in China was also demonstrated during the 6.18 festival, which was the first nationwide shopping holiday this year since the Covid-19 outbreak.
 Over the course of the 18-day event, JD hosted over 300,000 live streaming sessions, with live stream hosts ranging from KOLs to CEOs.
 In addition, more than a dozen live streams were hosted through Alibaba on 16th June, which, combined, saw a total of more than 100 million RMB in sales.

 New rules and regulations

 The China Advertising Association (CAA), a non-profit organization that represents the Chinese advertising industry and promotes best practice, released its Code of Conduct for Online Live Marketing, which took effect on 1st July.
-The report stipulates the rights, obligations and responsibilities of businesses, brands, or other participants of e-commerce activity through livestreams.
-A summary of the main points outlined are provided below:
+The report stipulates the rights, obligations and responsibilities of businesses, brands, or other participants of e-commerce activity through live streams.
+A summary of the main points outlined is provided below:

 - Livestreaming platforms must provide marketing data as requested by the relevant authorities and must operate under their supervision.

 - If breaches of the code of conduct are found, the CAA will report these instances to the relevant authorities for investigation.

 In terms of recognising and regulating the profession of the livestreaming host, several steps have also been taken: